-The dreaded risks of facelift and necklift are bleeding, problems with wound healing, scarring, and nerve damage.
+The risks of a neck lift and facelift are bleeding, problems with wound healing, scarring, and nerve damage.
 In order to minimize bleeding risks we pay careful attention to blood pressure pre, intra and post operatively.
 Patients with hypertension should have their blood pressure management optimized prior to surgery.
-We put most patients on clonidine pre and post operatively to keep blood pressure steady.
+We put most of our Boston neck lift and facelift patients on clonidine pre and post operatively to keep blood pressure steady.
 We minimize wound healing risks by using meticulous technique, and would not perform this surgery on smokers, or people on steroids, who are much more likely to have complications of this type.

 The nerves that are at risk of injury are the branches of the facial nerve that raise the eyebrow, and lower the lip.
 Our gentle techniques are designed to minimize the risks to these nerves as much as possible while still performing a thorough tightening of the fascial layers.
 Scarring is typically minimal and relatively hidden, but everyone does scar slightly differently.
 Everyone has some numbness in the cheeks after surgery, which does resolve with time.
 Often this lack of sensation is what bothers people the most in the months after surgery.
 Very rarely patients may loose sensation in the earlobes.